gcallah/Rationalism/scapegoat/trumpscapegoat.md

 they were going to "seize power," but they most certainly wanted to demonstrate that they had no *respect* for it, lounging around on the floor of the Senate, taking selfies in representatives' chairs, stealing the House speaker's podium, and running around shirtless wearing buffalo horns.
+Much as the lower ranks of the Greek army mirrored Achilles' "neglection of degree" to his superior, so these Trump supporters mirrored Trump's disdain for the customary rules of American political life.

-Those who condemned them knew just what was at stake, decrying the violation of the "sacred space" of the Senate chambers.
+Those who condemned them at least sensed what was at stake, decrying the violation of the "sacred space" of the Senate chambers.
 And the new Capitol fencing is clearly an attempt to re-establish a difference of degree between the plebs and those inhabiting the "sacred space" of the capitol buildings.

 The kicker is that both sides are partially right.
 As St. Augustine taught us, this is the way things are in the City of Man: it is true that degree is artificial, without any substantive basis... and yet we can't do without it.
-(And here is where Strauss dimly perceived the importance of the "noble lie.")
+(And here is where Strauss was accurate about the importance of the "noble lie.")
 Without degree, mimetic emulation of "one's betters" turns into mimetic rivalry among equals, and the social order turns violent and chaotic.
-Without belief in a myth that lets those with less know why those with more deserve it... it is because of their position in the Great Chain of Being, or due to the Divine Right of Kings, or because of a unbroken chain of Lockean just acquisition, or an expression of the survival of the fittest, or perhaps the fortunate are the vanguard of the proletariat... those with less will, with increasing violence, demand their share of the pie.
-Their demands have an element of justice in them, but they are hopeless in terms of fixing the
-problem: in the world of mimetic rivalry, no one is ever satisfied with just evening the playing field: no, the oppressed will never stop demanding more until they become the oppressors in turn.
+Without belief in a myth that lets those with less know why those with more deserve it... because of their position in the Great Chain of Being, or due to the Divine Right of Kings, or because of a unbroken chain of Lockean just acquisition, or as an expression of the survival of the fittest, or perhaps the fortunate are the vanguard of the proletariat... those with less will, with increasing violence, demand their share of the pie.
+Their demands have an element of justice in them, but they are hopeless in terms of fixing the problem: in the world of mimetic rivalry, no one is ever satisfied with just evening the playing field: no, the oppressed will never stop demanding more until they become the oppressors in turn.

 In the City of Man, purportedly egalitarian schemes, in fact, only result in replacement of one elite buy another.
 The